pavanh007/Resume/README.md

 ## About me

-✨ Software Developer

 ✨ FullStack Developer

-✨ Enjoys building apps in frameworks like React and React Native.Also into building APIs using REST or GraphQL.
+✨ Enjoys building apps in frameworks like React and React Native.Also into building APIs using REST.

 <hr>